singleron-RD/Pacbio_Analysis/README.md

 ## Notice

-Provide the absolute path of ccs bam file to avoid errors.
+Provide the absolute path of ccs bam file to avoid unexpected errors.